malepsyche/tech-stacks/README.md

 - Code repository platform for development

 ### Clone repository
-- Clone online repository into local file: `git clone {repository_url} {destination_folder}` eg. `git clone https://github.com/malepsyche/tech-stacks ~/Documents/tech-stack`
+- `git clone {repository_url} {destination_folder}` to clone online repository into local file
+- `git clone https://github.com/malepsyche/tech-stacks ~/Documents/tech-stack`

 ### File checks
-- See which files are modified and which files are staged or unstaged: `git status`
+- `git status` to see which files are modified and which files are staged or unstaged:
-- See the detailed line-by-line differences of the changes in each file: `git diff`
+- `git diff` to see the detailed line-by-line differences of the changes in each file:

 ### Stage file changes
 - `git add {file name}` to stage individual file changes